jonatttan/BankAppServer/README.md

 ## Application this was created for...

 [BankApp](https://github.com/jonatttan/BankApp), an application created for SwiftUI practices.
 This is an app to consult and create accounts with name, type and value, in addition, make transfers between accounts.

+## Interacting with the API through Insomnia:

+You can interact with the API using Insomnia application, just download [this](Insomnia-BankAppServer.json) file and import to the Insomnia.